 The test set-up is subjected to a three phase short circuit for a duration of not less than 0.1 s.
 The duration of the test is recorded along with any other relevant data.

-Cable cleats and intermediate restraints classified under 6.4.3 shall comply with the following requirements:
+Cable cleats and intermediate restraints classified under the aforementioned clauses shall comply with the following requirements:

 - there shall be no failure that will affect the intended function of holding the cables in place;

 - the cable cleats and the intermediate restraints, if used, shall be intact with no missing parts (minor deformation is acceptable):